mhmdrdwn/medm/README.md

 -----------------------------------------------------------------------------------------------------------
-Some of the methods here are following, inspired and modified after:
+Some of the methods here are following, inspired and modified after the following studies on the same data:
-- D. Loureiro, A. Mário Jorge, MedLinker: Medical Entity Linking with Neural Representations and Dictionary Matching, 2020
+- D. Loureiro, A. Mário Jorge, MedLinker: Medical Entity Linking with Neural Representations and Dictionary Matching, 2020, https://github.com/danlou/MedLinker.
 - K. C. Fraser, I. Nejadgholi, B. De Bruijn, M. Li, A. LaPlante, K. Zine El Abidine, Extracting UMLS Concepts from Medical Text Using General and Domain-Specific Deep Learning Models, 2019, https://arxiv.org/abs/1910.01274